Divorce and The Family Business

 - The first task will be to establish the value of the business.
 This may require valuation of assets (such as buildings) or in the case of profitable businesses a valuation by an accountant or business agent.

-- We will explore with you the range of options which may include a sale, raising finances either immediately or by installments, transferring the business to one spouse upon terms – or occasionally even continuing the business with suitable protection built in for each party.
+- We will explore with you the range of options which may include a sale, raising finances either immediately or by instalments, transferring the business to one spouse upon terms – or occasionally even continuing the business with suitable protection built in for each party.

 Each option contains pros and cons which we can explore with you.Reluctant Co-Directors/Partners can be compelled to provide financial disclosure – in appropriate situations.We are able to provide pragmatic and specialist advice in relation to marriage/relationship breakdown and family businesses.